fluhus/coppee/README.md

 Version History
 ---------------
 ### 0.2
+* added overwrite mode
-Added overwrite mode and quiet mode options.
+* added quiet mode
+* added pretend mode
 ### 0.1.1
 Fixed a bug that caused mismatches when char-13 was present in the instruction file.
 ### 0.1